Cheltenham, Victoria: Shopping

 Cheltenham is home to the shopping centre Westfield Southland, located in the northern part of the suburb.
 When it opened in 1968 it featured a small number of "anchor tenants", such as Myer and Woolworths, and dozens of smaller retailers, banks and cafes.
 Since its opening, the shopping centre has been continually expanded and renovated over the years.
 One such development was the construction of multi-level retail bridge across Nepean Highway linking to a newer three-level extension near the railway line.
 Southland now features up to 416 stores including 3 department stores, 3 discount department stores, 3 supermarkets, 3 electrical retailers and a 16 screen Village Cinemas Multiplex.

 Many new retail outlets have popped up in Cheltenham in recent years, most notably DFO Moorabbin, which is located adjacent to Moorabbin Airport.
 DFO was originally built in 1992 as Fairways Market, and it is a large shopping centre that contains up to 135 stores, mainly fashion outlets.

 Kingston Central Plaza, situated next to DFO, is also a new shopping precinct, which opened in 2008 and has 10 stores including: The Good Guys, Aldi and Sam's Warehouse.

 Cheltenham Shopping centre is located in the centre of Cheltenham, on Charman Road.
 It is a large shopping strip that has a mixture of retail, residential buildings and offices.
-Local hotspot, The Garden of Good & Evil, is a popular venue serving tapas and drinks until late, 7 nights a week.

 A farmers market is held on the first Saturday of each month on parkland near the intersection of Nepean Highway and Bay Road.